 5 C's of Marketing

-Collaborations consists of suppliers, suppliers and alliances of NASCAR.
-NASCAR used to earn money check of around $15 million every year from Turner Sports.
-There are variety of cons behind this deal.
-For example NASCAR needed to get approval from Turner Sport if it want to develop its Facebook page, twitter account and even mobile application.
+Collaborations includes suppliers, suppliers and alliances of NASCAR.
+NASCAR used to get pay check of around $15 million each year from Turner Sports.
+NASCAR had to get approval from Turner Sport if it desire to produce its Facebook page, twitter account or even mobile application.

-The direct competitors of NASCAR are Solution 1 and Moto GP.
-Groups normally represents sponsors in NASCAR and the medium of marketing is drivers.
-It can be stated that chauffeurs and race vehicles are competitors.
-These motorists can go against Firestoneford Tire Controversy B Case Study Help if they improved opportunity in regards to prizes and television direct exposure.
+The direct rivals of NASCAR are Solution 1 and Moto GP.
+Groups usually represents sponsors in NASCAR and the medium of marketing is motorists.
+It can be said that motorists and race vehicles are competitors.
+If they got better opportunity in terms of rewards and tv exposure, these motorists can go against NASCAR.

-1. Keeping and establishing Facebook Page.
+1. Establishing and Keeping Facebook Page.

 2. Developing and Updating Accounts of Key Drivers.

-4. Introducing multiculturalism at occasions.
+4. Presenting multiculturalism at events.

-5. Improving Consumer Experience at Tracks.
+5. Improving Customer Experience at Tracks.